ojx/Investment-Calculator/README.md

 - Add a transition when the final value is displayed (e.g. `FadeTransition` or `TranslateTransition`).
 - Add a field to ask how many times annually the interest in compounded and include this in the calculation.
+- Round the answer  using the `Math.round()` method to round the answer to the nearest dollar.
 - Add an investment themed image (using an `ImageView`).
 Be sure to add the image file to git.

 ![Interface Mock Up 1](src/ui-mock-up-extra.png)